 To change your oil on your own, determine the type of oil and oil filter you need, how much oil your engine holds, and where the oil filter is, all of which should be listed in the owner’s and service manuals of your vehicle.
 Then, simply loosen the oil pan bolt and drain the oil into a safe container.
 Once you’ve drained the oil, replace the oil filter and retighten the oil pan bolt.
 Lastly, refill the engine with new oil.
 After changing your vehicle’s oil, it is important to properly dispose of the old oil—check online to find a disposal center in your area or visit a local auto shop.

 Now that you know how to resolve common car issues on your own, consider getting a great deal on a damaged or repairable vehicle.
-At Elite Motor Cars of Miami, we specialize in selling and exporting damaged and repairable vehicles at unbeatable prices.
-To find a quality clean or salvage commercial vehicle for sale, look no further than the Elite Motor Cars of Miami.
+At AE of Miami, we specialize in selling and exporting damaged and repairable vehicles at unbeatable prices.
+To find a quality clean or salvage commercial vehicle for sale, look no further than the AE of Miami.